mdb/phl-hood-reporter/README.md

 ## Why?

-Wow friends with an expert knowledge of the nuanced boundaries between Kensington and Port Richmond!
+Wow friends with an expert knowledge of the nebulous boundaries between Kensington and Port Richmond!
 Prove that Cedar Park is not Spruce Hill!